RedPitaya/Documentation/quickStart/alucase/alucase.rst

     :align: center
     :width: 600

-    Components of the Red Pitaya Aluminium Case.
+    Components of the Red Pitaya aluminium case.

 Contents:
-    *   4 screws that close the housing and hold the board
+    * 4 screws to close the case and hold the board in place
     * 4 rubber feet for secure positioning on the desk
-    *   a thermal pad (just barely seen in the photo)
+    * A thermal pad (barely visible in the photo)
-    *   a transparent plastic rod that guides the light of a red LED (Ready/CPU activity) to the top of the casing
+    * A transparent plastic rod that directs the light of a red LED (Ready/CPU activity) to the top of the case.

 .. figure:: rp_alucase_03.jpg
    :align: center
    :width: 600

-   Interior of the Red Pitaya Aluminium Case.
+   The inside of the Red Pitaya aluminium case.

-*   On the interior, there is a block located in the upper part of the housing (right side in the picture above) that passes the heat to the housing.
-Therefore, the entire case acts as a heat sink.
+* On the inside, there is a block in the upper part of the case (on the right in the picture above) that dissipates heat to the case.
+So the whole case acts as a heat sink.
-*   On the lower part, there are fits for a few air vents (left side in the picture above).
+* On the bottom of the case, there are openings for some air vents (left in the picture above).
-*   Apertures in the case expose connections to the expansion ports **E1** and **E2**.
+* The openings in the case expose the connections to the expansion ports **E1** and **E2**.

 .. figure:: rp_alucase_04.jpg
     :align: center